-1. Louisiana Outer Coast Restoration Project: North Breton Island (NRDA) - Funded as an Early NRDA Restoration Project, the Louisiana Outer Coast Restoration project comprises four island segments including Breton Island.
+- 1. Chandeleur Islands Marsh Restoration (PO-27; CWPPRA; 2001) This project was intended to accelerate the recovery period of barrier island areas overwashed by Hurricane Georges in 1998 through vegetation plantings.
+The overwash areas, which encompass 364 acres, are located at 22 sites along the Chandeleur Sound side of the island chain and were planted with smooth cordgrass (Spartina alterniflora). - 2.
+Eastern Berm Reach E4 (East of Mississippi River along Chandeleur Islands; Berm; 2010): In response to the Deepwater Horizon oil spill which began on April 20, 2010, the State of Louisiana constructed approximately 16 miles of sand berms along several sections of the state's barrier islands both east and west of the Mississippi River.
+The objective of this project was to provide a barrier to oil and minimize the potential impact of the oil spill to thousands of acres of fragile barrier islands and wetlands in coastal Louisiana.
+A total of 47,000 feet (8.9 miles) of berm was constructed along the Chandeleur Islands using about 5.85 MCY of sand dredged from Hewes Point in the north. - 3.
+Louisiana Outer Coast Restoration Project: North Breton Island (NRDA; 2021) Funded as an Early NRDA Restoration Project, the Louisiana Outer Coast Restoration project comprises four island segments including Breton Island.
 North Breton Island is the southern-most of a chain of barrier islands forming the Chandeleur Island and is part of the Breton National Wildlife Refuge.
 The goals of this project are to restore beach, dune, and back-barrier marsh habitats, as well as habitat for brown pelicans, terns, skimmers, and gulls to help compensate the public for spill-related injuries and losses to these resources.
-The restoration involves emplacement of compatible sediments to restore beach, dune, and back-barrier marshes; installation of sand fencing to trap and retain windblown sediments and foster dune development; and revegetation of appropriate native species in dune and back-barrier marsh habitat.
-The North Breton Island Project has completed final design and permitting and anticipates going to bid for construction in early 2019.
-The US Fish and Wildlife Service is the lead implementing agency for this project.
+The restoration involves emplacement of compatible sediments to restore beach, dune, and back-barrier marshes; installation of sand fencing to trap and retain windblown sediments and foster dune development; and re-vegetation of appropriate native species in dune and back-barrier marsh habitat.
+The US Fish and Wildlife Service (USFWS) is the lead implementing agency for this project and has awarded a contract for \$54.9 million to Callan Marine LTD to pump up to 5.87 million cubic yards of sand onto the island, creating 400 acres of barrier island habitat.
+Borrow area is sand deposit in the Gulf of Mexico three miles away from the island.
+Sand was be placed on the north end of the island first where mangroves provide valuable brown pelican habitat.
+Callan Marine worked from north to south to place the sediment, and construction was completed in 2021.